Ba1tu3han/Brevitas_Thesis/README.md

+# Goal

+Binary and 4 bit-width quantization-aware-training (QAT) a custom neural-network model.
+Output of the process ONNX file is used as input file of FINN compiler.

 # Brevitas

 Brevitas is a PyTorch library for neural network quantization, with support for both post-training quantization (PTQ) and quantization-aware training (QAT).